puzzle/amm-techlab/content/en/docs/04.0/s2i.md

 ....
 ```

 Under the section Log Tail we can see that fetching our private repository failed.
-This is beacuse we try to fetch the source from a private repository without providing the credentials.
+This is because we try to fetch the source from a private repository without providing the credentials.

 ## Fix config

 In this step we're going to create a secret for our Git credentials.
 There are a few different authentication methods [8.3.4.2.
 Source Clone Secrets](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.11/html/developer_guide/builds#source-code).
 For this example we use the Basic Authentication.
 But instead of a user and password combination we use a username and token credentials.

-//TODO: Add how to generate access tokens / or how to get deploy key
+**//TODO: Add how to generate access tokens / or how to get deploy key**

 ```BASH